FROM THE DESK OF

 the schizoid man. the chimes of big ben. the girl who was death.

-on the surface the prisoner is the ultimate british spy show. the star and creator, patrick macgoon, even turned down the role of james bond and suggested sean connery instead. macgoon was truly at the helm of the series, writing, producing, and directing. the final two episodes are extremely autobiographical for macgoon, exploring the actors early life and career. while giving him the well-deserved recognition and praise, the smaller voices in the crew deserve credit for the shows glory as well. art direction from jack shampan is a critical reason as to how the show has remained beloved 60 years later. after further viewings and investigations into the show, the layers are peeling back and there proves to be much more than meets the eye.
+on the surface the prisoner is the ultimate british spy show. the star and creator, patrick mcgoohan, even turned down the role of james bond and suggested sean connery instead. mcgoohan was truly at the helm of the series, writing, producing, and directing. the final two episodes are extremely autobiographical for mcgoohan, exploring the actors early life and career. while giving him the well-deserved recognition and praise, the smaller voices in the crew deserve credit for the shows glory as well. art direction from jack shampan is a critical reason as to how the show has remained beloved 60 years later. after further viewings and investigations into the show, the layers are peeling back and there proves to be much more than meets the eye.

 the series asks an array of questions from where is he, what do they want, and whose side are they on. these are just the questions asked in the opening scene. furthermore, why does the village have shops, clubs, and restaurants but no church? why is there no alcohol served in the village? number two answers the questions of number six by saying “questions are a burden to others; answers are a prison for oneself” [dance of the dead].

-like most great works of art the answers are there, you just have to look closely. macgoon stated, “if whatever we wanted to say is not already contained within the episodes of the series then i failed in the production of them and any amount of chit-chat now will not make good that omission.” this can be seen in the fourth episode, ‘free for all’, where number six is nearly elected into the position of number two, although he never actually declared he would run. the result of the election demonstrates that democracy is a sham and voting ultimately has no relation to political freedom. this is a message that is further stated in the final minutes of the show.
+like most great works of art the answers are there, you just have to look closely. mcgoohan stated, “if whatever we wanted to say is not already contained within the episodes of the series then i failed in the production of them and any amount of chit-chat now will not make good that omission.” this can be seen in the fourth episode, ‘free for all’, where number six is nearly elected into the position of number two, although he never actually declared he would run. the result of the election demonstrates that democracy is a sham and voting ultimately has no relation to political freedom. this is a message that is further stated in the final minutes of the show.

-macgoon once said the ending was intended to be interpreted differently by each viewer. this ambiguous ending, unlike the majority of ambiguity seen in the endings of tv and movies to come after, builds on the themes of the show and works so well that it couldn’t be done any other way.
+mcgoohan once said the ending was intended to be interpreted differently by each viewer. this ambiguous ending, unlike the majority of ambiguity seen in the endings of tv and movies to come after, builds on the themes of the show and works so well that it couldn’t be done any other way.

-the series culminates in the off-the-wall, mind bending finale titled: ‘fall out’. number six is on the verge of meeting number one and having his number removed as we hear the beatles ‘all you need is love’. the sequence plays out as metaphors are hidden behind nonsense. the ending provides more questions than answers with each fan having their own theories that you can sift through in the numerous books, youtube videos, or reddit threads. macgoon describes the ending as a parallel between number six and number one, without pandering to a low mentality that would miss what he had to say.
+the series culminates in the off-the-wall, mind bending finale titled: ‘fall out’. number six is on the verge of meeting number one and having his number removed as we hear the beatles ‘all you need is love’. the sequence plays out as metaphors are hidden behind nonsense. the ending provides more questions than answers with each fan having their own theories that you can sift through in the numerous books, youtube videos, or reddit threads. mcgoohan describes the ending as a parallel between number six and number one, without pandering to a low mentality that would miss what he had to say.

 throughout the 17 episodes we are put in number sixes place, trying to decipher which side of the iron curtain the village sits on. the series was meant to create a feeling of unrest through an abstract warning of what may happen to our freedoms of choice and thought. the overarching question it provokes is: what responsibilities does a citizen have over the laws of their country? its a question i find myself asking more now than ever.